khealy/khealy.github.io/about.md

 permalink: /about/
 ---

-This blog is inspired by the fantastic book, "Show Your Work!" by Austin Kleon.
+This site is inspired by the fantastic book, "Show Your Work!" by Austin Kleon.

+It's built using [Jekyll](http://jekyllrb.com), a static site generator, and is hosted on [GitHub](http://github.com).